Logo

 Pattern Drenching: The Boldest Facade Trend of the Year

 2026's hottest architecture trend brings back intricate brickwork, decorative tiles, and textured facades.
-Learn how to render pattern-rich exteriors with Vizzy.
+Render pattern-rich exteriors.

 For a decade, architectural renders have been dominated by smooth surfaces.
 White stucco, flat panels, seamless glass - the aesthetic of minimalism demanded facades that disappeared.
 But 2026 is bringing texture back with a vengeance.